waicool20/KAGA/README.md

 # KAGA
-Kancolle Auto Gui App or Kaga - A GUI for the tool over here: https://github.com/mrmin123/kancolle-auto
+Kancolle Auto Gui App or KAGA

+A GUI for the tool over here: https://github.com/mrmin123/kancolle-auto (Versions below 2.0.0)
+And here: https://github.com/mrmin123/kcauto-kai (Versions 2.0.0 and above)

 ---
 **ALL WARNINGS/DISCLAIMERS FROM KANCOLLE-AUTO ALSO APPLY HERE,